Home Sri Lanka Sri Lankan Hoppers

 Whilst this recipe is a great introduction to Sri Lankan cuisine, it’s simply impossible to beat hoppers prepared by the local vendors in the bustling streets of Ella.
 Have a look at our Sri Lanka holiday ideas for more inspiration.

-All our holidays are tailor-made by our country experts, so if you wanted to get a personalised itinerary or just some more ideas, do call us on 020 7924 7133 .
+All our holidays are tailor-made by our country experts, so if you want to get a personalised itinerary or just some more ideas, do call us on 020 7924 7133 .
 Our specialists are very happy to help – no matter where you’re at with your holiday planning.
 There are no obligations to book and you don’t have to pay a penny until you are completely sure that you’ve found your perfect holiday.

 CURIOUS TRAVELLER'S GUIDE TO SRI LANKA